Infant feeding

 Breastfeeding is the healthiest way to feed a baby and we encourage women to breastfeed their babies and aim to support you to achieve this.
 For more support and resources about infant feeding please click here to view our Homerton Infant Feeding Padlet

-Homerton hospital is committed to promoting breastfeeding and is working towards achieving Unicef Baby Friendly status.
-The Baby Friendly Initiative is a global programme of UNICEF and the World Health Organisation.
-It works with health services to improve practice so that parents are enabled and supported to make informed choices about how they feed and care for their babies.
-Find more information from the Unicef Baby Friendly web pages, and about breastfeeding in general.
+Homerton maternity services are proudly accredited as Baby Friendly by UNICEF UK.
+The Baby Friendly Initiative is a global programme of UNICEF and the World Health Organisation; it works with health services to improve practice so that parents are enabled and supported to make informed choices about how they feed and care for their babies.
+Find more information about the programme here: The Unicef UK Baby Friendly Initiative.
+You can read more about our accreditation in the Trust newsfeed.

 Supporting close and loving relationships